 Neuroplasticity is the brain’s ability to rewire itself, and neuroadaptive changes in the brain occur based on demand.
 Therefore, the more the brain is exposed to certain stimuli, the more it will rewire itself.

 By having your child consistently practice using their cognitive skills, their brains can adapt to learn at a quicker pace.
-Management interventions like speech therapy will provide your child with plenty of activities and tasks they can practice to stimulate neuroadaptive changes in the brain.
+Management interventions like speech therapy will provide your child with plenty of activities and tasks they can practice during therapy sessions and at home to stimulate neuroadaptive changes in the brain.

 With the right support, resources, and accommodations, children with learning disabilities can learn to improve their cognitive functions.